How to Use App Push Notifications

 The real potential of push notifications is unlocked when they’re combined with real-time functionality.
 Together, they help users stay on top of fast-moving apps, and give marketers and developers a powerful way to continually engage and offer value to their users.

-Across mobile devices and the web, push notifications give companies a flexible and familiar way to reach their users.
-Whether used as on-demand alerts or in conjunction with real-time events, they give apps a direct way to convey information and prompt user action.
+Across mobile devices (iOS and Android) and the web, push notifications give companies a flexible and familiar way to reach their users.
+Whether used as on-demand push alerts or in conjunction with real-time events, they give apps a direct way to convey information and prompt user action.
 And because they’re so flexible, push notifications have a role to play in a broad range of use cases.

 At their core, push notifications give apps a way to reach out to users on the device level, even if the app itself is closed or in the background.
 This makes them perfect for things like timers and reminders, and can ensure your app is top-of-mind for otherwise busy users.

 As timely reminders, push notifications have a unique ability to directly draw users back to your app, benefitting users and companies alike.
 A telemedicine app may issue push notifications to prompt patients to take medicine and log their treatment progress, helping them adhere to a treatment plan and achieve a more positive health outcome.
 With the same mechanism, an e-commerce app can drive customer engagement with personalized notifications.
 For example, they may reach out to shoppers with an abandoned cart, prompting them to return to the storefront and buy those items.